AnthonyCarroll97/workbook/workbook.md

 https://medium.com/amiralles/stacks-are-a-special-kind-of-linked-lists-that-allow-us-to-efficiently-store-retrieve-data-in-last-9efab58fd100
 ## Q5.

-Both interpreters and compilers accomplish the same function, they both convert human readable source code into binary 1s and 0s that the computer can understand, this is known as machine code. \
+Both interpreters and compilers accomplish the same function, they both convert human readable source code into binary 1s and 0s that the computer can understand, this is known as machine code.

-A compiler takes the source code and scans through every line, checking for errors.
-If it encounters any problems, they are all shown to the user at the end of the process. \

-Once the compiler has completed *** present the code to the user in the form of an executable file. (.exe).
-These executable files are faster than using an interpreter and are one of the main advantages to using a code compiler.
+COmpiled programming languages such as C++ and C need to be compiled in order to be executed.
+The compiler takes the source code and scans through every line, checking for errors.
+If it encounters any problems, they are all shown to the user tat the end of the process.
+Once the compilation has been completed and if no errors are pressent, the compiler will present the code to the user in the form of an executable file. (.exe) These executable files are faster than running an interpreted language and are one of the main advantages to using a code compiler.

-An interpreter however, will process the source code line by line as it executes the program.
+Interpreted languages such as Ruby and Python can be run straight from the source code.
+When the program is executed, the code is converted line by line into machine code.
+This provides an advantage to the programmer in that they do not need to run a compiler every time they change the source code.
+However, because the interpreter is compiling and error-checking every line as it reads it, interpreted languages suffer from slower performance than compiled languages.

 ## Q6.